- Household Items

 For some time Salvation Army and Daystar have worked together to help low-income county residents with past-due rents or utility disconnection notices, even splitting the payments to landlords or utility companies.

 Since July 2016 Salvation Army has set up their mobile kitchen in the parking lot of Daystar to feed those in need of a cooked meal.
-Just about every Tuesday from 4 to 5 p.m. their volunteers, staff, and some Daystar volunteers distribute the meals.
+Just about every Tuesday from 4 to 5 p.m. their volunteers, staff, and sometimes Daystar volunteers distribute the meals.

 Catholic Charities — Diocese of St. Petersburg

 NAMI Citrus Inc. — National Alliance on Mental Illness

 In July 2019 Daystar welcomed the local affiliate for the National Alliance on Mental Illness--NAMI Citrus Inc. An office is being provided in our Hoge Building, which is only accessible by the outdoor staircase in our only two-story building.
-The Knights of Columbus Council 14485 has completely renovated several rooms on the second floor and NAMI Citrus has moved into the newest office space.
-Daystar's Executive Director is a member of the Board of Directors for NAMI Citrus, which meets on the first Friday of every month at 3 p.m. in the second floor conference room.
-NAMI Citrus also provides two different support groups in the same conference room on Tuesdays.
-For more information about those support groups and all the other wonderful programs and assistance that NAMI provides, call 844-687-6264.
-(NOTE: Due to COVID-19, no in-person meetings or support groups are currently being held.
-However, virtual support group meetings are being held online.)
+The Knights of Columbus Council 14485 has completely renovated several rooms on the second floor and NAMI Citrus has moved into one of the office spaces.
+Daystar's former Executive Director is a member of the Board of Directors for NAMI Citrus.
+For more information about support groups and all the other wonderful programs and assistance that NAMI provides, call 844-687-6264.

 Community Food Bank of Citrus County